NotsoanoNimus/CIS-566-project-client/README.md

 ### A Note About silver-server
-The compiled JAR file statically uses the address of our project Server at `silver.xmit.xyz`, hosted on a [DigitalOcean](https://www.digitalocean.com/) VPS.

 In order to change the API target to your local machine (`localhost`) when running your own [silver-server](https://github.com/NotsoanoNimus/CIS-566-project-server) instance, or to some other `silver-server` host, you can do one of the following:

 - If running the JAR file with `java.exe -jar NAME.jar`, set the `SILVER_TARGET_HOSTNAME` environment variable before calling the JAR.